What is CAPS?

 - If you choose to enroll in CAPS, you will get feedback on your draft plan and will finalize it by June 1.

-- During the growing season you upload the additional six documents required to show implementation of your plan (see the 2016 CAPS Checklist for reference).
+- During the growing season you upload the additional six documents required to show implementation of your plan (see visual below)

 - CAPS entire Farm Folder is due by Nov 1, 2017, when your farm folder is reviewed for completeness by a team of farmers and agricultural service providers.
 You will have a four weeks to fix any problems or add missing elements.
 Then you become accredited for the following year.
 At the end of each year you ‘roll over’ your plan, making changes as necessary.